Is Hit and Run Worse Than a DUI?

 Unfortunately for those drivers, leaving the scene of an accident could also result in hit and run charges.
 If caught, that driver could be facing dual charges of DUI as well as hit and run.
 Together, these charges result in far more significant penalties.
 So why do drivers run?
 The fear of arrest and the potential of escaping the scene without being detected pushes those drivers to take the risk.
 That does not mean it is a good idea, however.

 When a drunk driver flees the scene after an accident, it is not just a problem for the police.
 This action also leaves innocent drivers injured in the crash on the hook for their medical bills.
-Thankfully, the personal injury attorneys at Douglas & London stand ready to help the victims of a hit and run drunk driver seeking compensation for their injuries.
+Thankfully, the New York City personal injury lawyers at Douglas & London stand ready to help the victims of a hit and run drunk driver seeking compensation for their injuries.

 Understanding how drunk drivers weigh DUI charges and hit and run charges starts with considering the potential penalties of each crime.